2022 Russell Cole Memorial Lighting Design Competition

 - All judges will be Southern California design and engineering professionals.

-- In order to win, finalists must appear in-person to do a verbal delivery of their entry to a panel of judges on Tuesday May 25th, 2021.
+- In order to win, finalists must appear live online to do a verbal delivery of their entry to a panel of judges on Thursday June 2nd, 2022.

 - Awards shall be announced at the Lumen West banquet in June.

 - Each award winner will be given a complimentary membership to the IES for the following year.